 Your Overall Fitness Level number can range from 0-100.
 It is a relative measure of Fitness, meaning it compares your performance to the rest of the community.
 A Fitness Level of 90 means you are more Fit than roughly 90% of the community.
 As athletes everywhere continue to improve, it will become harder and harder to stay in front of the curve.

 Opening your app, and selecting your fitness level tab, will give you an overview of your Fitness and your progress.
 You will be able to Your overall fitness level, fitness level for each category and the accuracy/confidence level of each category.
-You can select one of the categories which will show you the scores and levels of those respective lifts.
-You will also be able to see the date this lift was completed and the expiration date.

 Your Overall Fitness Level is determined by averaging your performance across 8 different categories.
 For each of these categories you will receive a Category Level, as seen in the bar chart below